 Brights – Usually the Primary colours or bold brights of secondary colours, think the use of these combinations by artists such as Mondrian or Andy Warhol.
 These are attention-grabbers and great for stand out products and websites.

-Now we have the basis of temperatures, it also good to know the break-down of individual colours:
+Now we have the basis of temperatures, it is also good to know the break-down of individual colours:

 Yellow – relates to cheerfulness, fun, good-humored, confidence, originality, creativity, challenging, academic , wisdom, judgmental, impatient, impulsive, spiteful, cowardly and deceitful.
 In the middle east, yellow represents happiness and good fortune.